Azure/PSRule.Rules.Azure/README.md

 PSRule for Azure provides two methods for analyzing Azure resources:

 - _Pre-flight_ - Before resources are deployed from Azure Resource Manager templates.
-- _In-flight_ - After resource are deployed to an Azure subscription.
+- _In-flight_ - After resources are deployed to an Azure subscription.

 For specific use cases see [scenarios](#scenarios).
 For additional details see the [FAQ](https://azure.github.io/PSRule.Rules.Azure/features/#frequentlyaskedquestionsfaq).